 Think of your pelvic floor as a hammock that supports three female organs: the bladder, the uterus and the rectum.

 This “hammock” is designed to have some buoyancy to support and rebound back up like a trampoline.

 However, if this hammock is damaged or weakened, like from the extra weight of carrying a baby, it may lose strength and support.

 This weakened “hammock” (aka, your pelvic floor) cannot support these organs well and they may start to collapse into or through the walls of the vaginal canal.

 The collapse of these organs is referred to as “Pelvic Organ Prolapse”

 Have you ever heard of pelvic organ prolapse?

 I had not.
 Grrr!

-I had not.
 Pelvic Organ Prolapse is an incredibly common health condition for women yet it is often overlooked and not discussed.
-Despite not being able to do much to prevent it, it would have been nice to have a little warning that my bladder, or other organs, could actually fall out of place during delivery.
+It would have been nice to have a little warning that my bladder, or other organs, could actually fall out of place during pregnancy and/or delivery.

 Again, this is my own personal experience with Pelvic Organ Prolapse.
 If this is something you think you may be suffering from, I encourage you to see your doctor.